felixienny/cloudinit-vmware-powercli/README.md

 - Timezone / Locale
 - Mirror Selection

-### Set environnement variables
+### Set credentials

-You will have to set to environment variables : $Env:VIUser and $Env:VIPassword.
+You will have to set VICredentials environment variable.

-    $Env:VIUser="test"
-    $Env:VIPassword="test"
+    $Env:VICredentials=Get-Credential

 ### Run script